-Load float enables the operator to hold or spot the load without the use of the holding brake.
+The load float is to enable the operator to hold or spot the load without the use of the holding brake.
 Load float control is initiated by depressing the masterswitch thumb latch or a pushbutton which releases the brake and recalibrates the drive speed relationship.
 Top drive speed now becomes 20 to 25 percent of normal speed.